-We start our adventure travelling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
-We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
-Our first night is spent in the town of Quorn where we stay at historic accommodation.
+We start our adventure traveling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
+We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wildflowers.
+We’ll then settle in the heart of the Southern Flinders Ranges for the night.
 (LD)

 Important NotesThings you need to know about this tour

 - This package is a combination of tour products and therefore the guide and passengers will differ during each section.
 Passengers will be staying independently at the accommodation (included) between each of the tours.